Bank monitoring incentives under moral hazard and adverse selection: Credible set

-Indeed, the above stochastic control problem corresponds to the highest value that the good bank can obtain from any admissible contract, while ensuring that when the bad bank takes it, she receives exactly $u^b$, which is exactly the definition of the upper boundary of the credible set.
-Also, notice that the dependence of ${\mathfrak U} $ on the time is only through the number of loans left at time $t$.
+Indeed, the above stochastic control problem corresponds to the highest value that the good bank can obtain from any admissible contract, while ensuring that when the bad bank takes said contract, she receives exactly $u^b$, which is exactly the definition of the upper boundary of the credible set.
+Another way to interpret this problem is that it corresponds to the (fictitious) situation where the good bank hires the bad one, when the latter wants to receive a utility of $u^b$, and maximises her utility among all contracts ensuring that this constraint is satisfied.
+The importance of the results of Proposition \ref{prop:rep} is that it allows us to obtain easily the dynamic behaviour of the continuation utility of the bad bank for any initial utility, which in turns allows us to express simply the constraint in the problem for the good bank through the set $\overline{\Ac}^b$ and the state variable $U^b(\Psi)$.

 The next subsections are devoted to first obtaining the HJB equation associated with the above problem, its resolution and then finally to the proof of a verification theorem adapted to our framework.
 Notice that the above is actually a singular stochastic control problem, since the control $D$ is a non--decreasing process, which is not necessarily absolutely continuous with respect to the Lebesgue measure.
 We refer the reader to the monograph by Fleming and Soner \cite{fleming2006controlled} for more details.
 In particular, this implies that the HJB equation associated to the problem will be a variational inequality with gradient constraints.